 At law school, he was admitted onto the Michigan Law Review.
 Upon graduation, he went to work with the New York firm of Debevoise & Plimpton where he practiced securities and corporate law.
 While at Debevoise, Professor Lipton served as a pro bono litigator for the Community Law Offices of East Harlem.
 After practicing in New York, Professor Lipton began his teaching career at Case Western Reserve University School of Law where he taught corporations, contracts and agency law.
 He was accepted as a visiting Attorney Fellow at the Securities and Exchange Commission where he served in the Division of Market Regulation.

 He has been on the faculty of the law school since 1980.
-In that time, he has increased the school's securities offerings from one to seven courses.
+In that time, he has increased the school's securities offerings from one to nine courses.
 In addition, he has created numerous internships with regulatory agencies, private firms and associations.
 Professor Lipton created the Law School's Securities Program which offers a certificate in Securities Regulation.

 He was also instrumental in forming and maintaining the school's active Securities Alumni Practice Group as well as the Student Securities Law Association and the Securities Regulation Moot Court Competition.
 Professor Lipton is frequently quoted in newspapers, radio and television in matters relating to securities market regulation, broker-dealer regulation, securities arbitration, insider trading, and the impact of technology on securities regulation.